haeringer/srx-yamlr/README.md

     pipenv shell

-### Setting the environment variables for the application
+### Set the environment variables for the application

     vi ~/.bash_profile || ~/.bashrc